 Aric Almirola wins Xfinity Series race at Talladega

 Aric Almirola celebrates in Victory Lane after winning the NASCAR Xfinity series auto race at Talladega Superspeedway, Saturday, May 6, 2017, in Talladega, Ala.
-Aric Almirola celebrates in Victory Lane after winning the NASCAR Xfinity series auto race at Talladega Superspeedway, Saturday, May 6, 2017, in Talladega, Ala.
+TALLADEGA, Ala.

 Add your comments below